matrix-org/matrix-rust-sdk/examples/rtc_livekit_join/README.md

 Notes:

-- The capture path expects NV12 input; if your camera defaults to MJPEG or another format, use `v4l2-ctl` to switch it:
+- The capture path prefers NV12, but will fall back to YUYV if NV12 is not supported.
+If your camera defaults to MJPEG or another format, use `v4l2-ctl` to switch it:

   ```bash
   v4l2-ctl -d /dev/video0 --set-fmt-video=width=1280,height=720,pixelformat=NV12